HEEMO-95/DragKit/README.md

                 done = True
                 action = 'got_back'
                 return action

+a , start_point , stop_point = do_stop()

+if a == 'stopped'
+    go_back(start_point)
 ```
-go_back default way point is the start waypoint ('0,0,0' in local frame), and the default yaw=0 means the aircraft will hold heading when returning back, 1 allow to yaw towards the next waypoint.
+go_back default way point is the takeoff waypoint ('0,0,0' in local frame), and the default yaw=0 means the aircraft will hold heading when returning back, 1 allow to yaw towards the next waypoint.

 # Computer vision alignment action